 The House Mountain hike near Lexington Virginia is really two out-and-back hikes in one.
 Big House Mountain, with great views to the west from Goat Point Overlook, and Little House Mountain, with its spectacular views of the Shenandoah Valley to the northeast.
-A major draw to Big House Mountain over the last several years is to spend time with the friendly goat.
-She took up residence on the ridge of Big House Mountain around 2011, and is known to join hikers up the last section to Goat Point Overlook, then asks for a toll tax of food ... which she normally receives.
+Goat Point was named for a local goat that would look for handouts from hikers around 2011.
+Unfortunately the goat has not been seen in several years, but the climb to the overlook on Big House Mountain is definitely worth the effort.

 Little House and Big House Mountains appear to tower out of the plains as they stand by themselves, separate from any other mountain range.
 The 950 acre House Mountain Preserve was purchased in 1989 through the efforts of the Rockbridge Area Conservation Council, the Virginia Outdoors Foundation, and many local residents, including Bill Stubbs a leader in conservation causes in the Rockbridge area for many years.
 The area is owned, and managed by the by the Virginia Outdoors Foundation.
 Volunteers contribute to the upkeep of the trails and parking area.